kohana/database/guide/database/results.md

 ## Execute

-Once you have a query object built, either through a prepared statement or through the builder, you must then `execute()` the query and retreive the results.
+Once you have a query object built, either through a prepared statement or through the builder, you must then `execute()` the query and retrieve the results.
 Depending on the query type used, the results returned will vary.

 ## Select